 With their offices housed in the intimate Eck building Louderback and Bayliss forged a lasting friendship that went beyond talking about match strategy and practice plans.
-Louderback noted that Bayliss has shaped the lives of many, but it was those two phone calls back 25 years that helped change his life.
+Louderback noted that Bayliss has shaped the lives of many, but it was the two phone calls back 25 years ago that helped change his life.

 Throughout his coaching tenure, Bayliss took great pride in the development of his players both on the court and in the classroom.
 During his coaching tenure, six of his players were recipients of the Byron V. Kanaley, the highest honor awarded to a Notre Dame student-athlete.

 Representing Irish tennis alumni in attendance was Ricky Buhrman, who transferred to Notre Dame from nearby Holy Cross College.
 Currently an investment officer at Notre Dame, Buhrman went on to earn his M.B.A., but recounted the great impact and influence that Bayliss had on his life.

 Buhrmann noted that Bayliss' legacy for him was not only that of a great coach, but also that of a great teacher.
 While not an impact player during his three seasons, attending the University and playing tennis for Bayliss helped shape his life today; his lifelong dream of being a student at Notre Dame was made possible by the coaching legend.

 He fondly recalled Bayliss' kindness during his senior year of high school.
 While not a top-tier Division I recruit, Burhman was not accepted to Notre Dame initially, but did receive offers from some other Division I schools, thanks to Bayliss who knew that the young teen at the time wanted to continue to play tennis at the collegiate level.
 But it was weekly calls between the two that only amplified his decision to attend Notre Dame.